 Do Canadian citizens need to complete the “RC518 Declaration of Tax Residence for Individuals – Part XVIII and Part XIX of the Income Tax Act” form?

-The requirement is for all purchasers of VCIB Prepaid Reloadable Visa cards to self-declare their tax residency, which differs from citizenship.
+The requirement is for all purchasers of VCIB Prepaid Reloadable Visa cards to self-declare their tax residency, which may differ from citizenship.
 Canadian tax residents will still need to complete the form, as will those who earn income and pay taxes in a country outside of Canada, as will those who hold tax residency in more than 1 jurisdiction.

 Is the SIN (Social Insurance Number) a required field to be completed on the form?